ska-sa/spead2/doc/py-recv.rst

 :py:meth:`~spead2.recv.Stream.add_udp_reader`.
 Then either iterate over it, or repeatedly call :py:meth:`~spead2.recv.Stream.get`.

-.. py:class:: spead2.recv.Stream(thread_pool, bug_compat=0, max_heaps=4)
+.. py:class:: spead2.recv.Stream(thread_pool, bug_compat=0, max_heaps=4, ring_heaps=4)

    :param thread_pool: Thread pool handling the I/O
    :type thread_pool: :py:class:`spead2.ThreadPool`
    :param int bug_compat: Bug compatibility flags (see :ref:`py-flavour`)
-   :param int max_heaps: Size of heap buffers.
-This determines the number
-     of partial heaps that can be live at one time (when a packet from a new heap arrives, the old heap is discarded).
-It also determines the number of complete heaps not returned to the user that will be kept (new completed heaps will be dropped).
+   :param int max_heaps: The number of partial heaps that can be live at one
+     time.
+This affects how intermingled heaps can be (due to out-of-order packet delivery) before heaps get dropped.
+   :param int ring_heaps: The capacity of the ring buffer between the network
+     threads and the consumer.
+Increasing this may reduce lock contention at the cost of more memory usage.

    .. py:method:: set_memory_pool(pool)